|

 just bowled me over I nearly fell off my drum stool, so hip, way

+ahead of her time, my inspiration, a classy Sheila.
 With 14,000 signatures in hand Reg got us a recording

 contract with Festival.
 We came up with an original song, Sad and